 In applications, windows provide the screen space upon which the user interface is built.
-Windows separate applications visually from each other and usually provide a window decoration that allows the user to resize and position the applications according to his preferences.
+Windows separate applications visually from each other and usually provide a window decoration that allows you to resize and position the applications according to your preferences.
 Windows are typically integrated into the desktop environment and to some degree managed by the window management system that the desktop environment provides.
 For instance, selected windows of an application are represented in the task bar.

-In addition, a QWidget that has a parent can become a window by setting the Qt::Window flag.
-Depending on the window management system such secondary windows are usually stacked on top of their respective parent window, and not have a task bar entry of their own.
+QWidget that has a parent can become a window by setting the Qt::Window flag.
+Depending on the window management system such secondary windows are usually stacked on top of their respective parent window and do not have a task bar entry of their own.

 Both main windows and dialogs can be created with Qt Designer, Qt’s visual design tool.
 Using Qt Designer is a lot faster than hand-coding, and makes it easy to test different design ideas.
 Creating designs visually and reading the code generated by uic is a great way to learn Qt!